 And then on to world famous Delicate Arch – you’ve no doubt seen photos of this one before.
 There was a shorter hike with nice viewpoints of the arch.
 Seeing the hordes of people at the arch itself, I declined to hike all the way out.
 I guess the good photographers must come in the off season…or just Photoshop all the people out!

-I had a reserved spot on the ranger-led tour of the Fiery Furnace – a maze of sand spires and canyons.
+I reserved a spot in advance for the ranger-led tour of the Fiery Furnace – a maze of sand spires and canyons.
 It’s highly recommended to go on the ranger tour, as navigation here can be quite tricky!
 Before this, I had a short window of time to explore the Devil’s Garden trail.
 The Devil’s Garden is an easy walking trail that takes you past several arches and sandstone formations.
 I didn’t have time for the whole trail, but what I saw was so beautiful!

 The Fiery Furnace tour was incredible – it is like being on another planet.
 I don’t know how many times it would take to learn the trails like the ranger – I would definitely get lost if I tried this on my own!